nodejs/nan/doc/methods.md

 Sets getters and setters for a property with a given name on an `ObjectTemplate` or a plain `Object`.
 Accepts getters with the `Nan::GetterCallback` signature (see <a href="#api_nan_getter">Getter declaration</a>) and setters with the `Nan::SetterCallback` signature (see <a href="#api_nan_setter">Setter declaration</a>).

+**Note** `v8::AccessControl` was deprectaed in v8 14.2 and subsequently removed.
+To maintain backward compatibility new enum `enum AccessControl {DEFAULT = 0};` was added.
+Nan will determine v8 version used and switch to a correct signature.

 Signature:

 ```c++